-The Corridor Vision components of the Grant Road Corridor Vision were created over time taking into account a variety of factors as illustrated by the arrows in Appendix Exhibit 1.
-This Appendix presents information illustrated in Exhibit III.1.
-These on four of those factors, including Existing Land Use Plans and Policies, Existing Conditions Study, Roadway Improvements Design, and Public Input and Feedback. are the focus of this section, providing background for the next section of this document, which presents the components of the Corridor Vision.
+The components of the Grant Road Corridor Vision were created over time taking into account a variety of factors as illustrated by the arrows in Appendix Exhibit 1.
+This Appendix presents information on four of those factors, including the Existing Land Use Plans and Policies, Existing Conditions Study, Roadway Improvements Design, and Public Input and Feedback.